shenhuiying2017/azure-docs.es-es/articles/security/azure-security-architecture-overview.md

 <properties
-   pageTitle="Información general sobre la arquitectura de seguridad | Microsoft Azure" description="El artículo proporciona información general sobre la arquitectura de seguridad de Azure y una lista exclusiva de artículos relacionados." services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Security architecture overview | Microsoft Azure"
+   description="The article provides a security architecture overview of Azure and a curated list of related articles." services="security" documentationCenter="na" authors="TomShinder"